Adams-404/Tech-Ignit/README.md

 ## About Tech Ignit 2025

-**Tech Ignit 2025** is an exciting event hosted by the GDG on Campus GSU Community.
+**Tech Ignit 2025** is a three days exciting event hosted by the GDG on Campus GSU Community.
 Our goal is to create a platform for students, developers, and tech enthusiasts to learn, share, and grow in the ever-evolving world of technology.
+Happening fro July 5th, 7th-8th.

 ### Event Highlights